-- ii.
-For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparison on the General Fund.
+ii.
+For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparison on the General Fund, quarterly budget-to-actual comparisons, at a minimum, on all proprietary funds, and semi-annual budget-to-actual comparisons, at a minimum, on all special revenue funds.